-If you follow the steps I have outlined for you and you will be a pro at uploading FREE fonts to Cricut.
+If you follow the steps I have outlined, you will be a pro at uploading FREE fonts to Cricut.
+FREE FREE FREE!!!

 It’s not really Cricut Design Space you are uploading them to, it’s your own computer.
 So if you use Microsoft Word or something like PicMonkey, those fonts will be available there for you to use there as well.
 Pretty cool, huh?

-I always go to DaFont.com for my free fonts, but there are other sites that offer the same; FontSpace.com and FontSquirrel.com are two that come to mind.
+I always go to DaFont.com for my free fonts, but other sites offer the same; FontSpace.com and FontSquirrel.com are two that come to mind.

 I am perfectly happy with Dafont.com and always find what I want there.